-- 1.19 Somerset has a diverse geology6, resulting in a rich supply of mineral resources from Carboniferous limestone and igneous rock (Andesite / Tuff) in the north east (in particular in the Mendip Hills), to Devonian and Carboniferous sandstones in Exmoor National Park and West Somerset.
+- 1.19 Somerset has a diverse geology5, resulting in a rich supply of mineral resources from Carboniferous limestone and igneous rock (Andesite / Tuff) in the north east (in particular in the Mendip Hills), to Devonian and Carboniferous sandstones in Exmoor National Park and West Somerset.
 Budleigh Salterton Pebble Beds and limited quantities of river terrace deposits form the main sand and gravel resources in the county. - 1.20 Somerset is a nationally important source of crushed rock aggregates, predominantly from the Lower Carboniferous limestone of the Mendip Hills, as shown in Figure 2 (a) and (b).
 Large scale extraction is mainly limited to limestone of a Carboniferous age; however, Jurassic age limestones are still worked on a smaller scale for building stone. - 1.21 Carboniferous limestone, such as Gully Oolite, Birnbeck Limestone, Vallis Limestone, Clifton Down Limestone and Hotwells Limestone form the broad ridge of the Mendip Hills which extends from Frome westwards to Weston-super-Mare.
 The Mendip sequence comprises a thick series of shelf type limestones that are divided into a number of formations, but there is little variation in the aggregate properties of limestone.
 All formations of limestone with the exception of Lower Limestone Shale form resources of road stone, railway ballast, construction fill and concreting aggregate. - 1.22 Igneous Silurian rocks in the form of Andesite and Tuff can also be found centrally in the Mendip Hills.
 The Andesite is a good material for road surfacing since, below the zone of weathering, it is strong, durable and resistant to polishing with a high polished stone value (PSV). - 1.23 The sand and gravel resources are limited and occur largely in river terrace deposits, sub-alluvial gravel deposits and bedrock deposits.
 However, the river terrace deposits and sub-alluvial gravel deposits are of limited thickness across the county and are not currently worked. - 1.24 In Somerset the Budleigh Salterton Pebble Beds form the sand and gravel bedrock.
-Currently these are worked at Whiteball on the Devon / Somerset border; material is extracted on the Devon side for processing across the border in Somerset.
+Currently these are worked at Whiteball on the Devon / Somerset border; material is extracted on the Devon side for processing across the border in Somerset. - 1.25 There are several crushed rock aggregate workings across the county, varying in size and resource.
+Table 1 shows the active permitted aggregate quarries and the mineral extracted across Somerset and Exmoor (excluding inactive and dormant sites).

-6 All geological information presented here is referenced from: British Geological Survey, Mineral Resource Information in support of National, Regional and Local Planning: Somerset (2005).
+5 All geological information presented here is referenced from: British Geological Survey, Mineral Resource Information in support of National, Regional and Local Planning: Somerset (2005).